alessandrograssi10/alessandrograssi10/README.md

 ## 🚀 Experience

 ### 🛠️ Software Engineer @ [Aevoluta](https://aevoluta.com) *(Feb 2025 – Present)*
-Working on high-impact automation and backend projects for clients like *Il Sole 24 Ore*, *Coop*, and *IEG*.
+Working on high-impact automation and backend projects for clients like *Il Sole 24 Ore*, *Globant*, and *Stellantis*.
 - Built and maintained Python microservices with FastAPI
 - Integrated logging, message queues (RabbitMQ), and RESTful APIs
 - Participated in user acceptance testing and production deployment